The Sonday System in Action: Part 3 of 12

 The Orton-Gillingham approach focuses on two skills: reading and spelling.
 Student performance in Sonday lessons provides ongoing, informal measures of student progress.
 For formal assessment of a student’s progress, Mastery Checks are embedded after every three levels.
 At each Mastery Check, a student must demonstrate the ability to use a specific skill accurately, consistently and with ease.

 With reading, this involves the use of two criteria: accuracy and rate.
 Before moving on to the next level students must read with at least 90% accuracy.
 We also ask teachers to note the time it takes each student to read the provided set of words because research has shown that fluency is directly related to comprehension.
 When students have to work hard to be accurate, rate is compromised, which means comprehension is compromised.

 For spelling, students are required to spell the set of words with 85% accuracy.
 In this case, there is no time limit, as spelling is less connected to fluency.
 However, if excessive time is required, we do suggest that teachers consider the need for further instruction within those levels.

 If students meet the mastery criteria for reading and spelling, they are ready to move on to the next level.
-If they do not meet benchmarks in both areas, the Mastery Checks provide data which teachers can use to take immediate action.
+If they do not meet benchmarks in both areas, the Mastery Checks provide data that teachers can use to take immediate action.
 If the problem is with reading accuracy, teachers can look at the words missed and reteach these sounds, asking students to trace the word as they re-learn the sounds.
 If students are reading accurately but aren’t meeting the rate criteria, then fluency is the root cause.
 Teachers can then go back to the lessons and re-teach sections that more fluency practice.